-3 Commitments
+3 Commitments and Requirements

-Signatories agree to use reasonable endeavours to comply with the SRI commitments, set out in this Section 3, and to:
+Signatories agree to comply with the SRI requirements and commitments in this Section 3, and use reasonable endeavours to:

 - a.
 Reduce the power consumption of Games Consoles to the minimum necessary to meet their operational specification while not limiting the industry's ability to improve functionality and to innovate; - b.
-Ensure that the maximum power consumption targets set out in Section 3.2 (Power Caps) are not exceeded.
-In particular: - i.
-The requirements of this SRI, detailed in Section 3, shall apply to at least 90% of Games Console units placed on the market and/or put into service by each Signatory; - ii.
-Should a Signatory comply with any subsequent power consumption targets of the SRI as set out in Section 3.1 3.2 (Power Caps) before the entry into force of those targets, then that Signatory is entitled to make that achievement public; - c.
-Foster open communication and active engagement with the European Commission, Member States and other relevant stakeholders regarding the energy efficiency of Games Consoles.
-This includes sharing expertise, experience, information, and best practice with the signatories to other Eco-design self-regulation measures.
+Ensure that the energy and material efficiency requirements set out in Section 3.1 and3.2 are met.
+In particular: - The requirements of this SRI, detailed in Section 3, shall apply to at least 90% of Games Console units placed on the market and/or put into service by each Signatory; - Should a Signatory comply with any subsequent power consumption targets of the SRI as set out in Section 3.1 (Power Caps) before the entry into force of those targets, then that Signatory is entitled to make that achievement public. - c.
+Ensure that Games Consoles do not automatically alter their performance in test conditions with the objective of reaching a more favourable level for any of the parameters specified in this SRI; - d.
+Foster open communication and active engagement with the European Commission, Member States and other relevant stakeholders regarding the energy and material efficiency of Games Consoles.
+This includes sharing expertise, experience, information, and best practice with the signatories of other ecodesign self-regulation measures.